CarrieForle/time-utility/README.md

 You may edit `tz.txt` to have the scripts recognize certain or custom timezone abbreviations.

 The scripts are written and tested on Windows 11 64-bit.

+Binary builds are produced with PyInstaller.

 ```
 Convert datetime to another timezone